-Corporate Law materials: There are two first-rate treatises on Delaware Corporate Law - Balotti's Delaware Law of Corporations and Business Organizations (Aspen Law & Business) and Folk on Delaware General Corporation Law (Little, Brown).
+Corporate Law materials: There are two first-rate treatises on Delaware Corporate Law - Balotti's Delaware Law of Corporations and Business Organizations (Aspen Law & Business) and Folk on Delaware General Corporation Law (Aspen Law & Business).
 Both are published as multi-volume looseleafs and CD-ROMs.
 Both Folk and Balotti are available electronically on Lexis (2NDARY;DELICTI and 2NDARY;FOLK, respectively).
 Balotti is also on Westlaw (DELICTI).
 Also recommended: Drexel's Delaware Corporation Law and Practice (Matthew Bender), which is available on Lexis (MATBEN;DELILA).

 Attorneys often need to know how one state's corporate law compares to Delaware corporate law, and there have been many book chapters and law review articles written on the subject.
 A comparison between Delaware and California corporate law is published in the Appendix in vol. 2 of Organizing Corporations in California (CEB publishing).

 Forms: The Widener Law Library posts links to Delaware Legal Forms.
 See also the Tax Forms section, below, and the separate entry for "Forms."

 Land Records & Liens: Each Delaware county has a Recorder of Deeds office that handles land records and locally recorded liens.
 Each office has it own online system that you can search at the following links.

 - Kent County (including Dover) - click here to search (fee-based registration required); for questions see the Recorder's web site or call 302-744-2314.